 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where color change garnet typically forms.
+Look in metamorphic rocks country, the host setting where color change garnet typically forms.
 If you start seeing diopside, graphite, kyanite in float, you are in the right ground.
 Field specimens usually show a dodecahedral habit, so train your eye for that shape before scanning the outcrop.